Last updated: 03/2020

 Meteorologically–Adjusted Daily Maximum 8-Hour Ozone Concentrations

-Meteorologically–adjusted ozone trends provide additional insight on the influence of CSAPR NOₓ Ozone Season program emission reductions on regional air quality.
-EPA retrieved daily maximum 8-hour ozone concentration data from CASTNET and daily meteorology data from the National Weather Service for 78 urban areas and 37 rural CASTNET monitoring sites located in the CSAPR NOₓ Ozone Season program region.
+Meteorologically–adjusted ozone trends provide additional insight on the influence of CSAPR NOₓ Ozone Season program and CSAPR Update emission reductions on regional air quality.
+EPA retrieved daily maximum 8-hour ozone concentration data from CASTNET and daily meteorology data from the National Weather Service for 78 urban areas and 35 rural CASTNET monitoring sites located in the CSAPR NOₓ Ozone Season program and CSAPR Update regions.
 EPA uses these data in a statistical model to account for the influence of weather on seasonal average ozone concentrations at each monitoring site.3, 4

 Changes in Ozone Nonattainment Areas